Kaltsoon/data-management-and-databases/exercises/physical-design-exercises.md

 ## ⭐ Bonus task

-1. Write a query that displays a list of riders (riderId, givenName, familyName, clubName) who have finished a certain brevet.
+1. Write a query that displays a list of riders (riderId, givenName, familyName) who have finished a certain brevet.
 2. Write a query that displays the total number of completed brevets for each rider (riderId, familyName, givenName, completedBrevetsCount), ordered from most to least completions.
 3. Write a query that displays the winning time of each brevet (brevetId, winningTime).